Dropout Prevention Alliance for Utah Students with Disabilities

-To reduce dropout outcomes for students with disabilities, the Utah State Office of Education (USOE) is partnering with REL West and the National Dropout Prevention Center for Students with Disabilities (NDPC-SD) to provide technical assistance and research support to a set of rural and urban schools with large numbers of students with disabilities, English learners, and families living in poverty.
+To reduce dropout outcomes for students with disabilities, REL West partnered with the Utah State Office of Education (USOE), along with the National Dropout Prevention Center for Students with Disabilities (NDPC-SD), to provide technical assistance and research support to a set of rural and urban schools with large numbers of students with disabilities, English learners, and families living in poverty.

 This alliance fosters an intentional learning community, bringing together school teams with special education and dropout prevention leaders to collect and use data and evidence-based practices to develop interventions, study improvement efforts, and share findings.

 The central goal of the alliance is to decrease the dropout rate for all students, including students with disabilities, and prepare them to successfully transition to postsecondary education options.
 To accomplish this goal, alliance members focus on:

 - Using data to identify and support students at risk of dropping out.

 - Reducing dropout and increasing graduation among all students, and especially students with disabilities.